 ) automates just about every aspect of a smart compensation plan, from analytics that help you determine whether or not the plan is doing what it is supposed to do, to eDocuments and approvals to speed up closes and rewards, to Modeling and Sandbox modules to see if you could do better with other plans.

 ) can put big revenue points on the board for your company while reps have fun.
 Reps who enjoy what they do compete more vigorously, show up for work more reliably, work together as a team, and deliver better results.
 Hoopla’s gamification approach and real-time scoreboards put the excitement into sales, and it integrates with Salesforce.

 ) gives you prizes and lets you target specific users.
 There is a real-time leaderboard and leader TV with automatic updates.
 An easy wizard lets you build a competition based on the behaviors that make for sales gains.
-You can reward lead (continued on page 2)
+You can reward lead conversions, logged events, completed tasks, new opportunities, or progress on existing opportunities. (continued on page 2)